newcomb-luke/kOS-KASM/README.md

 ## Support

+There is now a new Visual Studio Code [Extension](https://marketplace.visualstudio.com/items?itemName=LukeNewcomb.kasm-kerbal-os) for KASM which enables syntax highlighting.

 Besides reading the guide above, support on how to use and write KASM code can be found in the [KASM Discord Server](https://discord.gg/APETM2ceVZ).

 ## Installation